hernantz/blog/content/the-backbone-waltz.md

 });
 ```

-Since views can depend on multiple pieces of data (a.k.a models) and models can be
+In the snippet above we made a view react to events that ocurr on a model.
+The first thing you'll notice is that we are using `listenTo()` over `on()`
+so that the view is put in charge of tracking the events instead of the model
+and therefore we avoid the changes of leaking memory with zombie views, since
+it would stop listening to these events once it gets [removed][0].

+As models can be attached to multiple views, it is possible that more than one
+view is manipulating the model and reacting to the same events, which results
-attached to multiple views, it's easy loose track of all moving pieces.
+in the developer loosing track of all moving pieces.

-El problema es que esta vista puede estar conviviendo con otras que tambien
-escuchan a esos eventos.

-the solution to this problem is becoming more specific
+The solution to this problem is becoming more specific.

 Usando el bind
 ```js